 That's all it takes to bring a single shot into the Fusion page where you can apply effects.

-But before you start creating those visual effects, let's get familiar with the Fusion page.
+Before you start creating those visual effects, let's get familiar with the Fusion page.

 The page is organized into four main sections.
-The two viewers across the top display the images you are working on.
-Below the viewers, a toolbar includes the most used effects or tools.
+The two viewers across the top display the images you're working on.
+Below the viewers, a toolbar includes the most used effects (also called tools).
 The lower work area, called the Node Editor, is the heart of the Fusion page where you construct your effects.
 Finally, the Inspector is to the right.